oapostrophe/oapostrophe.github.io/_posts/2021-05-20-arms-report.md

 - `sphere` is a sphere object that supports the parameters `pose` and `radius`.
 - `fixed` is a fixed joint that requires the parameters `parent` and `child`, both of which should be the objectNames of two other objects in the same model.

+Much remains to be done on the app, which I hope to continue work on through the Summer and Fall.
+Notably, several SDF primitives need to be added; support for user-defined templates is not yet implemented; and stricter type-checking needs to be implemented to catch errors.
+If you're interested in reading more on the development process, my full [end-of-semester report](https://github.com/oapostrophe/arms2/blob/main/README.md) contains details including tutorials on how I accomplished each task.
+If you're working on a similar app or want to contribute to ARMS' development, feel free to [email me](mailto:swow2015@mymail.pomona.edu) with any questions.
+Thanks for reading!